Scafutto/isec-final/endpoint_security/README.md

 For this case, however, our approach will be to only allow authentication with keys, instead of passwords.

-To do so, let's edit the /// file `/etc/ssh/sshd_conf`.
-Change or add these lines:
+To do so, let's edit the sshd configuration file `/etc/ssh/sshd_conf`.
+Change or add this line:

 ```
 PasswordAuthentication no